Frequently Asked Whale Tour Questions

 What whales do you see the most?

 Pilot whales, minke whales, Atlantic white-sided dolphins, fin whales, and humpbacks are sighted the most often.

 Do you see the same whales every tour?

 The same groups of whales return to our area each year, we recognize them by their scars and markings, but on a daily basis each tour is different.
 It could be all Pilot Whales one day, followed by all Fin Whales the next.
-There is a Humpback, Scratchy (pictured above), who comes every year and likes to get close to the boat.

 What time of day is the best for Whale Watching?

 At 10.30 am and 4.30 pm there are less people, but, there are whales around all day, so pick the time which suits your schedule.